Social Selling vs Cold Calling: Which is More Effective in 2023?

 The goal is to improve your personal brand as a company as well as your success rate as a company.
 Social sellers use LinkedIn, Twitter, Facebook, Instagram, Pinterest, Snapchat, YouTube, TikTok, and other platforms to get the job done.
 It works whether you’re a new business looking for traction or a goliath corporation wanting to leverage your resources most effectively.

 True, it does require a significant amount of time spent online, and you need to take the right approach.
 We’re not talking hawking your wares like a newsie; it’s all about forging connections that will lead to referrals, trust, and thought leadership.

 According to LinkedIn, “92 percent of B2B buyers are willing to engage with a sales professional who is known as an industry thought leader.”
-Moreover, 43 percent of people are more likely to buy a product if their friends recommend it on a social network.
+Moreover, vast majority of people are more likely to buy a product if their friends recommend it on a social network.